yohagos/fastAPI_temp/README.md

 I started learning Python for different purposes and will use this project to deepen my understanding.

+## SECRET_KEY in token.py

+This 'SECRET_KEY' was copied as an example from the fastapi User Guide (How to create JWT Access Token...)

 ## Versions

 FastAPI:    0.85.0